Vladyslav-K/figma-to-ai-json/DECODER.md

-# Figma JSON Decoder for Claude
+# Figma JSON Decoder for AI

-When the user provides a JSON export from the "Export to Claude JSON" Figma plugin, use this guide to generate pixel-perfect React/Tailwind code.
+When the user provides a JSON export from the "Figma to AI JSON" plugin, use this guide to generate pixel-perfect React/Tailwind code.

 ## JSON Structure